-Fortunately, you can find replicas of the Womb chair that are just as comfortable and come at a more affordable price.
+Fortunately, you can find replica womb chairs that are just as comfortable and come at a more affordable price.

 What’s The Best Womb Chair Replica?

 Eternity Modern offers the best replica chair we’ve seen.
-In fact, they have two options to choose from:
+In fact, they have over 60 different color and material options for you to choose from.

-There are two main differences between these two womb chairs that you need to consider when making your purchase:
+There are two main options that you need to consider when making your purchase:

 - Legs: chrome or powder-coated